preethammadapura/basespace-help-1/README.md

 ###Image convention

 1. Image name: Image names shall be in the following format,
   + The name should reflect the clear description of the image.
+Abbrevations for words are not allowed (Eg. proj for project or dwnld for download, etc.).
   + It should contain the folder hierarchy of the folder it belongs to.
   + It should contain the image width and height in pixels.
   + All lower case letters should be used.
 Numbers may be included if necessary.